 throughout the world.

-However, in the last decade or so, fueled in part by the interest, energy
+However, since the early 2000s or so, fueled in part by the interest,

-and innovations of younger dancers, some of today's musicians have begun
+energy and innovations of younger dancers, some of today's musicians

-to pay ever more attention to Tango music, leading the way toward new
+have begun to pay ever more attention to Tango music, leading the way

-compositions, crossover experiments, and fresh interpretations of the
+toward new compositions, crossover experiments, and fresh interpretations

 Contemporary trends include forays into electronic instrumentation,